Redvoxel-Games/VoxUI/README.md

-UI framework for voxgen/voxedit, not for use in games, just the editor and player.
-Supposed to replace ImGui to both increase customizability and control over how things render.

 # VoxUI
 VoxUI is an Immediate-Mode GUI system similar to Dear ImGui, But built specifically for C# Silk.NET so you don't have to use a pesky binding.